-- Where is it?

-- How big is it?

-- What pattern or shape is it?

-- Why is it like this?
+- Where is it? - How big is it? - What pattern or shape is it?
+How is it changing? - Why is it like this?
 Is it like this because something else is at this location?

-- How does it interact with other things in this place?

-- How is it changing?

-- How should people best manage this change?

 The very best questions open up an exciting area for you to explore.
 Examine Source GT.12.
 A visitor to this place might ask a simple question, such as 'How much snow is there on the mountain?'.
 This is a question with a relatively straightforward answer.